Configure SAP services to log outsite of journald

 LogNamespace is our friend

 Starting with systemd version 245 the feature LogNamespace was indroduced.
 It gives us the possibility to define a own, independent log stream managed by its own instance of systemd-journald.
-So all we need to do is, to define a LogNamespace and tell the new systemd-journald instance not to log the messages itself but forward it to rsyslog (where, in our scenario the admins don’t have any rights).
+So all we need to do is, to define a LogNamespace, in the service file we want to have the new log stream, and tell the new systemd-journald instance not to log the messages itself but forward it to rsyslog (where, in our scenario the admins don’t have any rights).

 The implementation

 The implementation is quite easy.
-All we have to do is to create two files.
-An override file for the HANA systemd service and an include file for rsyslog.
+All we have to do is to create three files.
+Our helper-service file, an override file for the HANA systemd service and an include file for rsyslog.

 Create a drop-in file